Democrats feel pressure to ‘save the republic’ in campaigns to run state election systems - NewsBreak

 Fontes said he’s not pleased that Finchem has drawn so much attention to their race by spewing falsehoods about the election system and proposing radical changes to voting procedures.

-“Banning ballot by mail when 92% of our voters used it in 2020 and 88% of primary voters, including almost that many Republican primary voters?
+“Banning ballot by mail when 92 percent of our voters used it in 2020 and 88 percent of primary voters, including almost that many Republican primary voters?
 It’s a stupid idea,” he said.
 “I mean these are the people who actually vote, and he wants to force them to stand in line?
 Come on.
 That’s just dumb.
 If that isn’t clear evidence of poor judgment, I don’t know what is.”

 Finchem has also called for Fontes’ arrest for rigging the 2020 election, a contest in which Fontes himself lost reelection.
 “What would the probable cause be?”
 Fontes asked.
 “He needs to explain himself.”